 As previously stated, this exercise is simply a variation of traditional squats and thus will have the same benefits as the latter.

-- It can improve your balance and coordination, which in turn reduces your risk of injury.
-This is especially important for senior adults as well as persons suffering from illnesses that affect their stability.
+• Improve your balance and coordination, which in turn can reduce your risk of falls.
+This is especially important for senior adults.

-- It can strengthen muscles in your legs.
-Strong leg muscles are not only important for athletes and their athletic ability, but they are also important for daily muscle functions like walking, standing, running, sitting, getting in and out of bed, etc. (3, 4).
+• Strengthen muscles in your legs.
+Strong leg muscles are not only important for athletes and their physical capacity, but they are also important for every day activities like walking, standing, running, sitting, getting in and out of bed, etc. (3, 4).

 How To Do Squats Correctly?